-College of the Canyons (COC) will make reasonable accommodations and/or academic adjustments to ensure that students with disabilities have an equal opportunity to participate in the college's courses, programs and activities, including extracurricular activities.
+College of the Canyons (COC) provides reasonable accommodations and/or academic adjustments to ensure that students with disabilities have an equal opportunity to participate in the college's courses, programs and activities, including extracurricular activities.
 COC and the Academic Accommodation Center (AAC), formerly known as DSPS, are dedicated to providing quality services to meet the needs of COC students with disabilities.
-AAC provides reasonable accommodations to students with a wide range of documented or visible physical, mental health, communicative, and/or learning disabilities who are enrolled in classes, or considering enrollment, at College of the Canyons.
-Services are available to any student who finds her or his disability to be a barrier to achieving their educational goals.

-However, only those students who identify themselves to the college and present appropriate documentation of a disability are eligible for accommodation.
-Participation in AAC is completely voluntary.
-Students with disabilities should contact the AAC office as soon as possible, even if they are not yet enrolled.
-To be eligible to receive services students must apply for services, provide disability verification, and meet with an AAC Counselor for intake.
+The AAC provides reasonable accommodations to students with a wide range of documented physical, cognitive, mental health, communicative, and learning disabilities who are enrolled in classes, or considering enrollment, at College of the Canyons.
+Services are available to any student who finds her, his, or their disability to be a barrier to achieving their educational goals.
+However, only those students who identify themselves to the college and present appropriate documentation of a disability are eligible for accommodations.
+Participation in the AAC is completely voluntary.
+Students with disabilities should contact the AAC office as soon as they apply to the college.
+To be eligible to receive services students must provide disability verification (e.g., an IEP, a 504 Plan, and medical records [an educational psych report] from a physician, psychiatrist, or licensed therapist) and meet with an AAC Counselor for an intake appointment.